'Wonder Woman,' 'Aquaman' and 'Shazam!" thrill Comic-Con

 "My heart is big and open," he said.
 "I'm really, really happy."

-Director James Wan, best known for his "Conjuring" films, introduced some new footage from the origin story, which hits theaters in December.
+Director James Wan, best known for his "Conjuring" films, introduced some new footage in two trailers from the origin story, which hits theaters in December.

 "I wanted to create a superhero film that we've never quite seen before.
 I wanted our film to be more unique," Wan said.
 "My movie plays more like a science fiction fantasy film than a traditional superhero movie."

+Warner Bros.' was the most-anticipated Hall H presentation of the convention, which this year was absent of many of the big names that attendees have come to expect, like Marvel Studios, Lucasfilm ("Star Wars") and HBO's "Game of Thrones."

+The studio also has continued to have to prove its mettle with its DC Comics universe, which has had its share of widely panned movies, like "Justice League."
+The focus Saturday thus was not on Batman or Superman, but the new, the fresh and the proven-quantities, like "Wonder Woman," which has been best-reviewed and most beloved of the new DC universe.

-With 20 weeks of filming left to go, "Wonder Woman 1984" star Gadot and director Patty Jenkins also took a break from their Washington D.C. shoot to tease a little bit of footage from the highly anticipated follow-up to the groundbreaking superhero film.
+It's why, with 20 weeks of filming left to go, "Wonder Woman 1984" star Gadot and director Patty Jenkins took a break from their Washington D.C. shoot to tease brief footage from the highly anticipated follow-up to the groundbreaking superhero film.

 The clip showed Diana Prince saving a young girl from some bad guys in their Miami Vice-finest in a very '80s-looking mall.

-Chris Pine also joined Gadot and Jenkins on stage, but all stayed mum about how and why his character Steve Trevor is back considering his fate in the first movie.
+Chris Pine also joined Gadot and Jenkins on stage, but all stayed mum about how and why his character Steve Trevor is back considering his fate in the first movie (and that he looks to be the same age as he was in 1917).

-"I am actually not really here right now," Pine said.
-"I am just an aura of emotional support for my friends."

-Jenkins did say, however, that his presence is a "very important part" of the movie and that audiences will have to see it in November 2019 to find out.
+Jenkins said his presence is a "very important part" of the movie and that audiences will have to see it in November 2019 to find out.

 She did explain why she set the movie in the 1980s.